Komodo dragons have inspired many myths of great proportions. Here are some fun facts about the dragons of Komodo Island.

 Much like many lizards and snakes, Komodo dragons also have forked tongues that allow them to pick up taste particles that are airborne.
 The tongue allows the reptile to identify its prey from more than two miles away!

 5. They are said to have come from down under.

 Although famous for being from the Indonesian Komodo Island, Komodo dragons were originally from Australia.
 According to fossil records, it is estimated that the reptiles made their move out of Australia around 900,000 years ago, arriving at the island of Flores.

-Komodo dragons were the inspiration for the film ‘King Kong’.
+The Komodo dragon was the inspiration for the 1933 film ‘King Kong’.

 They aren’t like other reptiles when it comes to metabolism.
 Thanks to a genetic adaptation, Komodo dragons do not lack in the way of aerobic capacity like most other reptiles do.
 Researchers discovered that that the metabolism of these creatures are similar to that of a mammal, and this is an important benefit when it comes to hunting prey.

 These reptiles are able to eat up to 80% of their own body weight in a single sitting.
 The slow digestion and the large feast mean that they will lounge around in the sun, which helps them with their digestive process.